 2. Qualities of Cats as Emotional Support Animals

-Cats possess a wide range of qualities that make them exceptional emotional support animals.
+Cats possess a unique set of qualities that make them exceptional emotional support animals.
 These include:

 Independence and Intuition